Wanjiru27/alx-low_level_programming/0x03-debugging/README.md

-this is a debugging readme file
+this is a debugging readme file.